padrino/padrino-docs/guides/padrino-mailer.md

 ## Configuration

-Let's take a look at using the Mailer in an application.
+Let‘s take a look at using the Mailer in an application.
 By default, the mailer uses the built-in sendmail binary on the server.
 However, SMTP is also supported using the following declaration in your application: